 Are you lacking counter space?
 There are few options that will help you utilize your small space to your best ability and make your apartment look adorable!
 Buying a kitchen island or a small kitchen cart will give you extra storage and counter space in the kitchen, and the best part is you can simply push it aside when you are done using it.

 Check out this adorable kitchen cart from Ikea.
-Not only will this provide extra storage for a smaller kitchen space, but it only costs $46.95!
+Not only will this provide extra storage for a smaller kitchen space, but it only costs less than $50!
 If you have a little more money to spend are looking for something a bit more substantial, this kitchen island from Amazon will only run you about $90 and is great for spaces lacking additional cabinet and drawer space.

 Depending on whether you have a dining room or not (I didn't when first moving out) you might want to buy a kitchen table!
 I was lucky enough to have a lot of counter space and storage space, so my roommate and I bought a kitchen table instead.
 For those on a budget, I truly feel that stores like Ikea and Target have the best selection for the lowest price over any department store.
 In the end, it's your choice if you're looking for quality or quantity in terms of price and how long something will last.
 I was happy to buy somewhat cheaper items since I was just starting out, but if you're looking for something to last the next decade, it's not a bad idea to grant yourself a bigger budget.